wavygoten/wavygoten/README.md

 ### Welcome!

-##### I'm a university computer science graduate who enjoys working with developing and integrating systems.
+##### I'm an aspiring developer who enjoys working with building and integrating systems.

 ### :notebook: Projects